 And if you're financially able to, it may be worth considering not using savings in your HSA for current medical expenses and instead stashing that money away for the future.
 Leaving those savings untapped could help you further take advantage of the tax advantages of the account, and help your investments potentially grow over the long term.
 HSAs have many different uses and one that shouldn't be overlooked (if your financial situation permits) is to use your HSA as a tax-advantaged retirement savings account.

 The ability to save and carry forward the HSA contribution maximum each year is a nice pro because health care in retirement can be expensive.
-According to the Fidelity Retiree Health Care Cost Estimate, an average retired couple aged 65 in 2022 may need approximately $315,000 saved (after-tax) to cover health care expenses in retirement.
+According to the Fidelity Retiree Health Care Cost Estimate, an average retired couple age 65 in 2023 may need approximately $315,000 saved (after tax) to cover health care expenses in retirement.
+An average individual may need $157,500 saved (after tax) to cover health care expenses in retirement.2

 And if you reach retirement age and don't need all of your HSA funds for health care costs, HSAs have another benefit: Starting at age 65, there is no penalty if you use HSA money for non-qualified medical expenses.
 Depending on your earnings for the year, you may pay income tax on your withdrawals, but you are free to use them however you want.
 Before you turn 65, though, you'll face a 20% penalty (plus any applicable taxes) on withdrawals not used for qualified medical expenses.
-If you choose to max out your HSA to save for retirement or retirement health care expenses, be sure you won't need the funds before then.
+You can reimburse yourself at any time for qualified medical expenses you paid for, even years after the expenses occurred.
+So if you save the maximum, you can always withdraw up the the total amount of qualified medical expenses paid without incurring a penalty.

 How to help grow your HSA balance faster

 Thanks to their carry-forward nature, you can grow your HSA balance over time just through regular contributions.
 But many people miss out on a potential way to raise the value of their HSA without necessarily having to contribute more: investing.
-The Employee Benefit Research Institute (EBRI) reports that just 9% of HSA balances are invested.
+The Employee Benefit Research Institute reports that just 12% of HSA balances are invested.3

-By investing your tax-advantaged HSA dollars and keeping those dollars invested over the long term, you position them to potentially benefit from compound interest.
-That's when your investment returns earn returns of their own.
-Over years and decades, it could help your money grow exponentially.
+By investing your tax-advantaged HSA dollars and keeping those dollars invested over the long term, you position them to potentially accumulate substantial earnings that you can later use for qualified medical expenses.

 As with investing in any account, investing your HSA dollars comes with risk, including the risk of loss.
 You may consider setting aside at least your deductible or out-of-pocket maximum in cash to make sure you're covered in case of a medical emergency.
 Once you've set an amount for cash, you can invest the rest.
 When considering your asset mix, you'll want to ensure it is aligned to your investment time frame, financial situation, and risk tolerance.